Word Parlour Games

 There are hundreds of other word-based parlour games.
 Some have made their way onto digital platforms, but who would rather play an electronic version in anonymity when they can embarrass themselves in public by playing with real people?

 Fizz Buzz is a game played once played by a certain aging writer in his youth in public houses.
 Players take turns counting upwards in a rhythm of one number per second.
 Any number that contains a three or is divisible by three is replaced by “fizz.”
-Any number that contains a five is replaced by “buzz.”
+Any number that contains a five or is divisible by five is replaced by “buzz.”
 If the players get to 15 without an error then they've got a number that is divisible by three and five and contains a five, so the correct call is “fizz, buzz, buzz.”
 At this point, the order of play reverses and goes the other way around the table.
 After the grog has flowed for a while it’s almost impossible to get past 12.
 Imagine, if you will, today’s kids who have learned arithmetic through discovery math trying to play this game.

 The correct answer to the quiz is "having perfectly shaped buttocks."